simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 date: "3.16.2020"
 ---

+### We should all be supplementing with vitamin D

+Below is a loose (but I think non-trivial) case for mass vitamin D supplementation ASAP.
+This is something you can do yourself or with your family, today.

 Reviewing the data we have so far, a line of questions seems striking: Has the virus hit locales the hardest which have lower than average sunshine?
 Geriatric patients who *survive*, do they leave the house more, etc?
 I now suspect that total sunshine hours correlate somewhat to the *lethality* of outcomes in different areas.

 Note that I have no claims to make about *transmission,* or advice beyond vitamin D supplementation.
 My level of certainty is low.
 I do think this information is optimistic, because the timing for many countries—facing this pandemic in March and April instead of January and Februrary—may make this easier to bear.